mhoehle/hoehleatsu.github.io/_posts/2021-05-12-socroulette.md

 ## The R package socialroulette

-We illustrate the package by considering a use-case, where a class of students repeatably for every lecture has be assigned into breakout rooms.
+We illustrate the package by considering a use-case, where a class of students repeatably for every lecture have be assigned into breakout rooms.
 First, we install and load the [`socialroulette`](https://hoehleatsu.github.io/socialroulette/) package available from [GitHub](https://github.com/hoehleatsu/socialroulette/).